Key Points about expense policies:

 Most policies break up this section, grouping similar types of expenses together.

-Travel is one of the most common expense categories.
+Travel expenses are one of the most common expense categories.

 Before you begin, you may want to explain what “travel” means in relation to your policy.
 For example, you may limit “travel” to overnight trips.
 Or you may include a short drive to visit clients as “travel.”
 What you do will depend on your business.